 One way to understand Biblical Greek is comparing and contrasting it with English grammar.
-Lack of knowledge of English grammar can be an unexpected obstacle to learning biblical Greek.
+Lack of knowledge of English grammar can be an unexpected obstacle not only to learning biblical Greek, but also to good Bible study.

 Here are some basics you may want to review before embarking on learning biblical Greek.